Antarcticsiclepop/left4dead2-choreography-script/documentation/criterias.md

 # Writing **criterias**

-You can write **criterias** that are compared with a single value or a range of values:
+Criterias are compared with a **context table**, you can write **criterias** that are compared with a single value or a range of values:

 ```javascript
 Cue()